Other Incentive and Financing Programs

-In addition to financing programs operated by the Virginia Coalfield Economic Development Authority, there are a number of other incentive and financing programs available to the region.
+In addition to financing programs operated by the Virginia Coalfield Economic Development Authority, there are a number of other incentive and financing programs available in Southwest Virginia’s e-Region.

 The Virginia Economic Development Partnership (VEDP) is the state’s economic development agency and is responsible for administering many of Virginia’s state economic development incentive programs, such as the Commonwealth Opportunity Fund (COF).
 The COF is a discretionary incentive available to the Governor to secure a business location or expansion project for Virginia.
 Grants are awarded to localities on a local matching basis with the expectation that the grant will result in a favorable location decision for the Commonwealth.
 VEDP’s Virginia Jobs Investment Program (VJIP) provides services and funding to companies creating new jobs or experiencing technological change.
 For a comprehensive listing of incentive programs available in Virginia and Southwest Virginia’s e-Region, download VEDP’s Virginia Guide to Business Incentives.

 The Tobacco Region Revitalization Commission (TRRC) is a 28-member body created by the 1999 Virginia General Assembly.
 Its mission is the promotion of economic growth and development in tobacco-dependent communities, using proceeds of the national tobacco settlement.
 All of the localities in Southwest Virginia’s e-Region are within the service area of the TRRC.
 Further information on the TRRC’s loan and grant programs is available on their website.